raspberrypilearning/networking-lessons/DNS (Domain Name System)/README.md

 You'll need to look up the MAC address on the web server Pi for this.
 This can be found by entering the `ifconfig` command on it, look under `eth0` and on the first line just after `HWaddr` (hardware address).
 It will be something like `b8:27:eb:aa:bb:cc`.

-Then add that MAC address into following line of dnsmasq configuration file on the server, for example to always assign 192.168.0.20:
+Then add that MAC address into following line of dnsmasq configuration file on the DNS server Pi, for example to always assign 192.168.0.20:

 ```
 dhcp-host=b8:27:eb:aa:bb:cc,192.168.0.20